hrudham/Mixxx-Pioneer-DDJ-SR/README.md

 - Slip
 - A whole lot more stuff.
 Be patient; I am working on these :-)
 - Decks 3 and 4

+## I want to help.
+How do I build this?

+In order to make things a bit easier to understand and modularised, I've written a basic build process for this mapping.
+This allows me to do things like define all the midi-mappings in JavaScript, and then let Node build up the final XML file that Mixxx understands.
+In order to do this, you'll need to do the following:

+1. Install [NodeJS](http://nodejs.org/) if you haven't already
+2. Get all of the node dependencies for this project:
+    1. Open a console, command prompt or powershell.
+    2. Navigate go to the project folder.
+    3. Enter ```npm install```
+3. Build the project
+    1. Open a console, command prompt or powershell.
+    2. Navigate go to the project folder.
+    3. Enter ```gulp```